google-deepmind/tapnet/README.md

 In our tests, we achieved ~17 fps on 480x480 images on a quadro RTX 4000 (a 2018 mobile GPU).

 ## Benchmarks

-This repository hosts two separate but related benchmarks: TAP-Vid (and its later extension, RoboTAP) and TAPVid-3D.
+This repository hosts three separate but related benchmarks: TAP-Vid, its later extension RoboTAP, and TAPVid-3D.

 ### TAP-Vid